acteng/atip-data-prep/README.md

 7. Wait for all pueue commands to succeed (`pueue status`)
 8. Manually upload to S3, following instructions in that script

+To update to a newer commit in the [route-snapper repo](https://github.com/dabreegster/route_snapper), run `git submodule update --remote`.

 ## Route info

 ATIP also loads a binary A/B Street map model file per area, using it to answer things about routes.